Diamondbacks vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in seven of their past 10 games and won three of those contests.
+- In three games as the underdog over the last 10 matchups, the Diamondbacks have a record of 2-1.

-- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over six times.
+- In their last 10 matchups with a total posted by oddsmakers, the Diamondbacks and their opponents are 6-4-0 when it comes to hitting the over.

-- Bookmakers have not set a spread for any of the Diamondbacks' last 10 games.
+- The Diamondbacks' previous 10 games have not had a runline set by bookmakers.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won eight of the 14 games they were the moneyline favorite this season (57.1%).
+- The Diamondbacks have won in 13, or 52%, of the 25 contests they have been named as odds-on underdogs this year.

-- Arizona has won all three games it has played as moneyline favorites with odds of -165 or shorter.
+- Arizona is 7-9 this season when entering a game as the underdog by +115 or more on the moneyline.

-- The Diamondbacks have a 62.3% chance to win this matchup based on the moneyline's implied probability.
+- The moneyline set for this matchup implies the Diamondbacks have a 46.5% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.